 This easy Vanilla Buttercream Frosting recipe is absolutely perfect!
-It’s a basic vanilla buttercream made with butter and powdered sugar.
-The big difference in this recipe is that is starts with cold butter and is whipped, which makes a fluffy homemade frosting that’s ideal for decorating cakes and cupcakes.
+It’s a basic American buttercream made with butter and powdered sugar.
+The secret to this recipe is that is starts with cold butter which makes a fluffy homemade frosting that’s ideal for decorating cakes and cupcakes.

 My Favorite Vanilla Buttercream Frosting

 Today’s post is all about going back to the basics.
 There’s nothing better than a classic American buttercream frosting.
 I’ve used this recipe as a base frosting for dozens of cakes, cupcakes and cookies you’ll find on my blog.
 It’s tried and true with hundreds of reviews, it’s been pinned millions of times on Pinterest, and it never fails!

 I will share my secrets to making the most perfect whipped and fluffy frosting.
 This simple recipe can be paired with moist vanilla cupcakes or chocolate cupcakes, lemon or strawberry cupcakes, you name it.
 You can even use it for frosting sugar cookies.

 - It’s light & fluffy and incredibly stable